Tiendil/tiendil-org-content/content/posts/2024-025-notes-on-backend-metrics-in-2024/en.md

 So, when the time came to implement metrics in [Feeds Fun](https://feeds.fun/), I spent a few days updating my knowledge and organizing my thoughts.

 In this essay, I will share some of my thoughts on the metrics as a whole and on the solution I have chosen for myself.
-Not in the form of a tutorial but in the form of theses on topics that I am passionate about.
+Not in the form of a tutorial but in the form of theses on topics I am passionate about.

 <!-- more -->

-## Metrics are the basic tool for managing the technical state of a project at the operational, tactical, and strategic levels
+## Metrics is the basic tool for managing the technical state of a project at the operational, tactical, and strategic levels

-Metrics are literally the eyes of a developer.
-Without them, it is impossible to see both the current technical situation on the project and its long-term trends.
+Metrics are literally a developer's eyes.
+Without them, it is impossible to see both the project's current technical situation and its long-term trends.

 If we take the classic loop from systems engineering (and other [memeplexes]{post:@choose-nearest-language:genes-memes-memeplexes}):

 1. data collection;
-2. data analysis;
+2. analysis;
-3. synthesis / decision-making;
+3. synthesis/decision-making;
 4. implementation of the solution;

-then metrics are the first step in the loop (and part of the second).
-Without them, it is impossible to close the feedback loop for effective project management.
+then metrics is the first step in the loop (and part of the second).
+Without them, closing the feedback loop for effective project management is impossible.

 Speaking of planning levels, metrics help: